Florida SIRS Requirements (2026)

 - The association may use pooling (cash-flow) or straight-line accounting for SIRS reserves and can switch methods without a membership vote, as long as the funding plan meets statutory minimums.

 HB 913 also allows a temporary pause or reduction of certain reserve contributions for up to two consecutive annual budgets if a recent milestone inspection identified repairs and the membership approves.
+However, this does not eliminate the SIRS requirement; it simply gives short-term flexibility to prioritize life-safety work.

 Reporting and Disclosure Obligations